clunion/shardoverse/README.md

       export PATH="/c/Users/<your username>/.cargo/bin:$PATH"

 ------------------
-> An example for a similar environment is the Asteroids-alike-game [`rust-belt`](https://github.com/johnthagen/rust-belt)!
+> An example for a similar environment is the small but nice Asteroids-alike-game [`rust-belt`](https://github.com/johnthagen/rust-belt).
+> And listen to the Game-Music!

 ## Clone the git repository of Shardoverse
 In the MSys2-Shell